CloudStream-Innovations/infrastructure/README.md

 # Infrastructure as Code

-This repo contains the Terraform IaC for this project.
+This repository contains the Terraform Infrastructure as Code (IaC) for the ETL Data Pipeline Proof of Concept project.

-## TOC
+## Table of Contents

 - [Description](#description)
 - [Deployment](#deployment)